 “he saw with his own eyes in the heavens a trophy of the cross arising from the light of the sun, carrying the message, In Hoc Signo Vinces or “with this sign, you will conquer”

 In the battle the following morning, Constantine was decisively victorious, and he was able to enter Rome on the next day.
 On entering Rome, Constantine embarked on a lengthy propaganda campaign to legitimise his rule and portray himself as a liberator over the tyrant Maxentius.

 Constantine was able to consolidate his role, proving his military superiority over his rivals.
-In 313, he signed with Licinius the edict of Milan.
+In 313, with Licinius, he signed the Edict of Milan.
 This legalised Christianity and allowed freedom of worship.
 This edict was often ignored, but it was still an important moment with the principle of tolerating Christianity accepted within the Roman empire.
 It established Sunday as a day of worship and created provisions for confiscated property to be returned to the church.
 Whilst the Edict of Milan supported tolerance of Christians, there was no mention of Jews, and as Christianity became the dominant religion in Rome, there was a development of greater persecutions against the old Jewish populations.

 Another critical moment in the history of early Christianity was in 325 when he summoned the Council of Nicaea.
 This was to resolve the conflict between two Christian theologians Arius and Athanasius.
 The motivation of Constantine may have been the desire to create a single unified religion, which was easier to use as a tool for the empire.
 The Council of Nicaea led to the Nicene Creed, which was the most important tract in formalising what Christianity actually was.
 The Nicene Creed asserted the view of St Paul that Christ was divine, and made other versions of Christianity, such as Gnosticism and Arianism heretical.

-Constantine created a new city at Byzantium ‘Constantinople’ (later Istanbul) this was to be the new Rome of the East.
+Constantine created a new city at Byzantium ‘Constantinople’ (later called Istanbul) this was to be the new Rome of the East.
 The city was famous for its beautiful adornments, fountains and sports venues.